 What is Creative Commons?

 Creative Commons helps you share your knowledge and creativity with the world.
 There is no registration to use the Creative Commons licenses.
 Licensing a work is as simple as selecting which of the six licenses best meets your goals, and then marking your work in some way so that others know that you have chosen to release the work under the terms of that license.
-We make it easy for you when you upload a model to Sketchfab, on the Model Properties tab, if you select "Download" you get a Creative Commons Popup:
+If you choose to make your model downloadable, you can choose a CC license.
+See Downloading Models and check out the quick guide on their site.

 If you want to use a model that has the CC symbols, just make sure to comply and give attribution, meaning, please give the originator of the material credit for their work.
 Similarly, please familiarize yourself with the details of fair use if you are planning to rely on fair use to make works based on that created by others.